 - Calls out the giveaway in the image and the text.

 - Calls out who they are trying to attract in the copy.

 - They could have added more information about the prizes or the value in the copy but short and sweet is sometimes better.
-It’s worth split testing the two seperate giveaway posts to see which one does better.
-Scale the one that has a better cost per sign up or click through rate.
+It’s worth split testing the two separate giveaway posts to see which one does better.
+Scale the one that has a better cost per sign up or click-through rate.

 Bad contest ad examples

 Some Facebook giveaway examples you should try and avoid when running your contest or giveaway.
 One of the main things to remember is to try and be different.
 Try and stand out, try something new, engage with people!

 So, take a look at these below so you know what NOT to do.